leptonai/examples/advanced/tts/README.md

 # TTS

-This folder shows an end-to-end AI example, with the[Coqui AI TTS](https://github.com/coqui-ai/TTS/) text-to-speech library.
+This folder shows an end-to-end AI example, with the [Coqui AI TTS](https://github.com/coqui-ai/TTS/) text-to-speech library.
 The demo also shows how to run a photon with multimedia outputs (in this case a WAV response.)

 With this demo, you will be able to run deepfloyd and get results like follows: